 An application is considered incomplete without these scores.

 IELTS is a testing arm of Cambridge University, United Kingdom ESOL examinations and the British Council.
-Students who wish to demonstrate English proficiency through the IELTS test should visit their website, for information about the administration of this test and how to have test results reported to Princeton in a timely fashion.
-Normally test results are mailed out within two weeks from the date of the test by IELTS administration and should be sent to:
+Students who wish to demonstrate English proficiency through the IELTS test should visit their website, for information about the administration of the academic test version test and how to have test results reported to Princeton in a timely fashion.

 ATTN: IELTS Test Results

 One Clio Hall

 Princeton, NJ 08544

 Students must sign up to take the Academic Test version of IELTS.
 Admitted students who score below an 8.0 on the speaking subsection of the IELTS will be required to take an English placement test at Princeton.
 Students who do not pass the test will be required to enroll in English Language Program classes.